Cream (CRM) Price Reaches $0.0001 on Major Exchanges

-Cream (CRM) traded 21.4% higher against the dollar during the twenty-four hour period ending at 16:00 PM Eastern on September 22nd.
-In the last week, Cream has traded up 14% against the dollar.
-One Cream coin can now be bought for approximately $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.
-Cream has a total market cap of $6,110.61 and approximately $3.00 worth of Cream was traded on exchanges in the last day.
+Cream (CRM) traded up 21.4% against the dollar during the one day period ending at 20:00 PM E.T. on September 27th.
+In the last seven days, Cream has traded 13.6% higher against the dollar.
+Cream has a total market capitalization of $4,778.83 and approximately $3.00 worth of Cream was traded on exchanges in the last day.
+One Cream coin can currently be bought for about $0.0001 or 0.00000001 BTC on popular exchanges.

 - Lizus Payment (LIZ) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.